 The Staton Essay Prize is an interdisciplinary essay competition open to all students currently studying in Year 12 anywhere in the UK (or its equivalent in the EU and internationally).

 The interdisciplinary character of the competition reflects our specialism at Regent’s Park College, in teaching and research across the Humanities and Social Sciences, and the success of our students on joint degree programmes.

 The aim of the competition is to give school pupils the opportunity to explore connections between the subjects they study or are interested in, to develop their independent research skills, and to encourage them to consider interdisciplinary courses at university.

-The closing date for entries is Friday 29th July 2016; all will be acknowledged by letter in the autumn and entrants whose work is commended by the judges will receive certificates.
+The closing date for entries will be Friday 28 July; all will be acknowledged by letter in the autumn and entrants whose work is commended by the judges will receive certificates.
 One top prize will be awarded in each of three categories (contemporary worlds, historical worlds, and literary worlds); £250 for the best essay overall, and a further two £150 prizes.
-The three prize winners will be invited to a special awards dinner in College, to which they may bring guests, which usually takes place at the end of October.
+The three prize-winners will be invited to a special awards dinner in College, to which they may bring guests, which usually takes place at the end of October.

 In NO MORE than 2000 words, answer ONE question from this list: